daronphang/programming-resources/networking/protocols/transfer/HTTP.md

 When a client wants to communicate with a server or an intermediate proxy, it performs the following steps:

 1. Open a TCP connection (client can open a new connection, reuse an existing connection, or open several TCP connections to servers)
-2. Send an HTTP message (HTTP/2 encapsultes messages into frames and hence, impossible to read directly)
+2. Send an HTTP message (HTTP/2 encapsulates messages into frames and hence, impossible to read directly)

 ```
 GET / HTTP/1.1